-Your Committee therefore recommends amending the law to delete certain provisions with regard to attaching a vehicle immobilizer to and towing of vehicles affiliated with a base station based upon repeated violations by the base station owner, rather than the owner of a vehicle affiliated with the base station who has not violated the For-Hire Vehicle Law.
+I therefore recommend amending the law to delete certain provisions with regard to attaching a vehicle immobilizer to and towing of vehicles affiliated with a base station based upon repeated violations by the base station owner, rather than the owner of a vehicle affiliated with the base station, who has not violated the For-Hire Vehicle Law.
 Specifically, the proposed amendment to the VIP would delete references to owner of the base station in any part of the VIP in subdivision 3 of Section 270.124 of the LWC.
-By this amendment, the Commission would cease the practice of booting and seizing vehicles affiliated with a base station, based upon the failure of the base station owner to pay fines or respond to summonses from the Commission, and where the driver or owner of the Vehicle affiliated with the base station has not been fined based on any violations of the For-Hire Vehicle Law.
-The VIP would still apply to any vehicle owner or driver who has failed to pay civil penalties resulting from violations of the For-Hire Vehicle Law against the owner himself or the driver of the vehicle which exceed \$1,000 or any vehicle owner has a total of five or more outstanding summonses from violations of the For-Hire Vehicle Law against the owner of the vehicle himself or the driver of the vehicle.
+By this amendment, the Commission would cease the practice of booting and seizing vehicles affiliated with a base station, based upon the failure of the base station owner to pay fines or respond to summonses from the Commission, and where the driver or owner of the vehicle affiliated with the base station has not been fined based on any violations of the For-Hire Vehicle Law.
+The VIP would still apply to any vehicle owner or driver who has failed to pay civil penalties resulting from violations of the For-Hire Vehicle Law against the owner himself or the driver of the vehicle which exceed \$1,000.
+The VIP would also still apply to any vehicle owner who has a total of five or more outstanding summonses from violations of the For-Hire Vehicle Law as against the owner of the vehicle himself or the driver of the vehicle.